 Central Coast Surgery is a nationally recognised weight loss practice providing medically intervening obesity procedures.
 Our experienced surgeons service the Central Coast and throughout NSW, offering treatment for obesity patients all the way from Sydney to the Central Coast, the Hunter Valley and in between.
 The principal surgeon for our gastric Newcastle NSW procedures is Dr Ken Wong, one of Australia’s most experienced surgeons specialising in keyhole weight loss surgery and bariatric procedures.

 Our clinic works closely with each bariatric patient to provide the best possible obesity support and weight loss progress they desire.
 We are committed to providing the right help to those who are committed to making changes through obesity surgery.
 Through our comprehensive multidisciplinary approach to Newcastle Obesity Surgery, we can help overweight patients to change their lives for the better.
-Our surgeons strive to provide an exceptional hospital and operative experience – our specialist clinic will set you up for a restful recovery following the obesity surgery, before supporting you on altering your life for the better.
+Our surgeons strive to provide an exceptional public or private hospital and operative experience – our specialist clinic will set you up for a restful recovery following the obesity surgery, before supporting you on altering your life for the better.
 If you’d like more information on our obesity surgeries, get in touch with our practice to learn more.

 Gastric sleeve procuedures are almost always done laparoscopically and is relatively minimally invasive.
 Laparoscopically means that a long, thin tube is inserted into your abdomen through several small incisions.
 The laparoscope also has a light and a tiny camera attached to it as well as various instruments.